Sándor Déki Lakatos–Gypsy Song

 SCENE TWO: SURVIVAL

-I first met my literary agent, Nan, after she had read my novel.
+I first met my editor, Nan, after she had read my novel.
 As we were getting to know each other over a cup of tea, she asked me the obvious question about the novel: what is fact and what is fiction?
 I answered by referring to my prepared notes for our meeting.
 She smiled sweetly as she listened to every word, even those I did not say, and asked again, “Yes, the fascist and communist history I recognize as factual, but the storyline, the fictional side, is it real?”

 “There are scenes in the story that happened to me,” I answered.